jackyzha0/jackyzha0.github.io/content/_index.md

 Hi, I'm Jacky and welcome to my little corner of the internet!
-I'm interested in infrastructure (both community and software), cognitive systems, and ethical tech.
-Currently, I'm based in Vancouver, Canada and studying Computer Science @ubc.
-I also help organize hackathons as a part of @nwplus.
+Currently, I'm based in Vancouver, Canada and study Computer Science at UBC.
+Read more about my [non-work endeavours](/notwork) or my [failure resume](/posts/a-failure-resume).

-In my spare time, you can find me faffing around on the climbing wall, writing half-baked thoughts on my blog, or reading in a park somewhere!
-Read more about my non-work-endeavours or my failure resume.

-Feel free to download my resume, poke around my GitHub, or reach out to me on Twitter!
+## Direction
+I'm still trying to figure out what I really want to do with my life but 3 things that are fascinating to me right now are **cognitive systems, ethical tech, and infrastructure**.
+I spend a lot of time thinking about how to improve hackathon culture as a part of [nwPlus](https://www.nwplus.io/) and how to use technology ethically to make our world better with [Reboot](https://twitter.com/reboot_hq/) and [Interact](https://twitter.com/joininteract).

+I'm working towards being a person who is [unabashedly excited about the world](https://www.youtube.com/watch?v=Khfe3jBuq8c&list=PLMs_JcuNozJbxC91R5skgPpL7cnJuICun) and enables others to be the best versions of themselves.

+If anything in here piques your interest, or if you just have a cool thought or link to share, let's find a time to chat!
+It's a magical world out there, it'd be a shame to explore it alone.